-On this day in 1865, with the main Rebel armies facing long odds against must larger Union armies, the Confederacy, in a desperate measure, reluctantly approves the use of black troops.
+On March 13, 1865, with the main Rebel armies facing long odds against much larger Union armies, the Confederacy, in a desperate measure, reluctantly approves the use of Black troops.

-The idea of enlisting blacks had been debated for some time.
-Arming slaves was essentially a way of setting them free, since they could not realistically be sent back to plantations after they had fought.
-General Patrick Cleburne had suggested enlisting slaves a year before, but few in the Confederate leadership considered the proposal, since slavery was the foundation of Southern society.
+The idea of enlisting Black soldiers had been debated for some time.
+Arming enslaved workers was essentially a way of setting them free, since they could not realistically be sent back to plantations after they had fought.
+General Patrick Cleburne had suggested enlisting enslaved workers a year before, but few in the Confederate leadership considered the proposal, since slavery was the foundation of Southern society.
 One politician asked, “What did we go to war for, if not to protect our property?”
 Another suggested, “If slaves will make good soldiers, our whole theory of slavery is wrong.”
 Lee weighed in on the issue and asked the Confederate government for help.
 “We must decide whether slavery shall be extinguished by our enemies and the slaves be used against us, or use them ourselves.”
-Lee asked that the slaves be freed as a condition of fighting, but the bill that passed the Confederate Congress on March 13, 1865, did not stipulate freedom for those who served.
+Lee asked that the enslaved workers be freed as a condition of fighting, but the bill that passed the Confederate Congress on March 13, 1865, did not stipulate freedom for those who served.

 The measure did nothing to stop the destruction of the Confederacy.
-Several thousand blacks were enlisted in the Rebel cause, but they could not begin to balance out the nearly 200,000 blacks who fought for the Union.
+Several thousand Black men were enlisted to fight for the Confederates, but they could not begin to balance out the nearly 200,000 Black soldiers who fought for the Union.

 READ MORE: How Slavery Became the Economic Engine of the South